sn/sn/README.md

 ### Hi 👋

-Full Stack Developer // Architect // CTO // Founder: 20+ years of wrangling code and launching digital ventures.
-I'm all about lean, mean, beautifully simple software.
+Full-stack Developer, Architect, occasional CTO and frequent founder.
+Two decades of shipping software and launching products.
+I care about clean architecture, fast feedback loops, and software that stays simple as it scales.

 **Building software with:**